RamiyanGangatharan/UrbanFracture/README.md

 - Added then removed the player model as it is too complicated to configure at the moment
 - added camera bobbing

+### Weapon System
+- Implemented a Pistol Model
+- Implemented firing mechanics
+- Implemented reloading mechanics
+- Implemented recoil mechanics [currently broken]
+- Created a crosshair on a canvas

+- Created a Gun Class
+- Created a Pistol Class
+- Created a Recoil Class
+- Created a GunData Scriptable Object

 ### Audio
 - Added footstep sounds